Pension FAQs

 Are there survivor benefits with DBplus?

-Pre- and post-retirement benefits are available to either your eligible spouse or if there is no eligible spouse, to other designated beneficiaries.
+Yes.
+Both pre- and post-retirement benefits are available to either your eligible spouse or if there is no eligible spouse, to other designated beneficiaries.
 Find out more about Survivor Benefits.

 Can I purchase additional pension in DBplus?